fgremper/CloudStudio/Documents/WorkLog.md

 #### Friday 13.02.2015

-Today: Prepare presentation
+Did today: Prepare presentation.
+Fix the origin updater problem over time.
+Fix the uncommitted files submit crash bug.
+Get an eiffel project for the demo.

 * check if file sql is correct with diff branch and no 'where'
-* get an eiffel project and put some others into the folder
-* fix the origin updater
 * dry testrun!